moderndatacompany/dataos.info/docs/resources/depot/index.md

         bucket: "abcdata"
         relativePath:
     ```
-    If you omit the `relativePath` in the manifest configuration, the bucket itself becomes the depot in DataOS.
+    If you omit the `relativePath` in the manifest configuration, the bucket itself becomes the Depot in DataOS.
 In this case, the following UDLs can be used to read the data:

     - `dataos://s3depot:transactions/file1`
     - `dataos://s3depot:transactions/file2`